 such as self-esteem, social integration and resilience; and helped to identify both the learning and wellbeing outcomes already emerging.

-through Mind the Music, including appropriate ways for young people to peer and self-assess their own progress.
+through Mind the Music, including appropriate ways for young people to peer and self-assess.

 ‘Building Brilliant Brains’ with Turned On Its Head and Faith in Families, Nottingham

 'Building Brilliant Brains' was a partnership programme between Turned On It's Head; a performance company specialising in Early Years